topiko/plantlightshade/README.md

-## This amazing project figures out what would be the best shape for lamb light shade!
+## This amazing project figures out what would be the best shape for light bulb shade if light intensity distribution is given!

 Use: `uv sync` to install depencies.
 Then: